 To keep in touch with friends and family and meet new people

-It’s hard being so far from loved ones, but blogging can be a great tool to share what you’ve been up to with a simple click of the mouse.
+As we get older and people grow apart and move, it’s hard losing touch with loved ones.
+Blogging can be a great tool to share what you’ve been up to with a simple click of the mouse.
 People will also be able to find you more easily, so when it comes to making connections with others in your area, a blog is the perfect way to start!

 To give you a purpose

-Feel out of place in your new home?
+Feel out of place or a little lost?
 Having trouble finding your way?
 Start blogging and see if you start feeling more at home.
 Showing up every week to blog can make your life feel more purposeful, especially as your readership grows.